laraplus/translatable/README.md

 By default, translation tables must end with ``_i18`` suffix but that can be changed in the configuration file.
-Also, translation table must contain a foreign key to the parent table as well as a ``locale`` field (also configurable) which will contain the locale of translated attributes.
+Also, translation table must contain a foreign key to the parent table as well as a ``locale`` field (also configurable) which will store the locale of translated attributes.
 Incrementing keys are not allowed on translation models.
 A composite key containing ``locale`` and foreign key reference to the parent model needs to be defined instead.
 Optionally you may also define foreign key constraints, but the package will work without them as well.